gzepeda/TechnicalCommunityContent/Mixed Reality/HoloLens/Session 2 - Hands On/readme.md

     _Importing HoloToolkit_

-1. Select the package file that you exported in Step 3, and click the **Open...** button.
+1. Select the package file that you downloaded in step 1, and click the **Open...** button.

 1. Unity gives you the option of selecting which assets to import.
 In this case, you can unselect the "HoloToolkit-Examples" subtree to reduce the size of the code base.
 Once you've specified which assets to include, click the **Import** button.